The ultimate performance of the Rasnik 3-point alignment system: Results of the SolidRas and MicroRas systems

-In order to obtain the contribution of various noise sources, an Power Spectral Density (PSD) plot or Amplitude Spectral Density (ASD) plot is desired.
+\textbf{Welch plots.} In order to obtain the contribution of various noise sources, a Power Spectral Density (PSD) plot or Amplitude Spectral Density (ASD) plot is desired.
 For these parameters a Fast Fourier Transform can be executed in order to obtain the ASD.
-In this paper the choice was made to use the Welch's Method~\cite{welch}, in which the data is divided into overlapping windows, calculating the periodogram of each window, followed by taking their average.
-Welch's Method works for various window types: in this paper Hann's window, a variation of the rectangular window function, is used.
-The Hann window has an overlap $N_{overlap}=N_{perseg}/2$, corresponding to an overlap of 50 \%.
-The square root is taken of the output of Welch's PSD estimation to obtain the Amplitude Spectrum Density ($m\sqrt(Hz)$.
-The relevant parameters to be considered are therefore: x data, y data, sample frequency and number of segments.
-The data sets used were an hour.
-The sets are divided in 5000 segments for SolidRas and in 11000 segments for MicroRas.
+In this paper the Welch's Method~\cite{welch} is used, in which the data is divided into overlapping windows, calculating the periodogram of each window, followed by taking their average.
+In this paper Hann's window, a variation of the rectangular window function, is used.
+The Hann window has an overlap $N_{\rm{overlap}}=N_{\rm{perwin}}/2$, corresponding to an overlap of 50\%.
+The square root is taken of the output of Welch's PSD estimation to obtain the ASD in $\SI{}{m/\sqrt{Hz}}$.
+The relevant parameters to be considered are: quantity of $x$ and $y$ data, sample frequency (= frame rate) and number of windows.
+The data sets spanned one hour, and were divided in 5000 windows.